Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Your Needs...
 My Strengths...

-Programming Perl, PHP, SQL, C, shell programming
+Development Perl, PHP, SQL, C, shell scripting and programming on Windows (PowerShell), Mac (Automator) and Linux (Bash)

-Web/Internet Apache/IIS, mod_perl, (SG|X|HT)ML, CGI, CSS, SMTP, bind/DNS, graphic design & web usability stressing standards and system compatibility
+Web, Internet Apache, mod_perl, SGML/XML/HTML, CGI, CSS, SMTP, bind/DNS, graphic design & web usability stressing standards and system compatibility

 OS, Systems & Applications Many platforms including UNIX, Linux, FreeBSD and all Microsoft Windows, Samba, NFS, LDAP, SCM/revision control, and SQL (MySQL), performance tuning and optimization

-Architectures x86, PPC64, Intel, AMD, ARM, MIPS and Motorola, Virtualization (VMware/Xen)
+Architectures 64-bit PPC, 32/64-bit Intel, AMD, ARM, MIPS and Motorola, Virtualization (VMware/Xen/VirtualBox/kvm), Docker, kvm/lxd and OpenStack

-Security Auditing, Intrusion Analysis, Encryption, Firewalls (pf, iptables), VPNs, AUP/IAUP, secure shell (ssh), PKI
+Security Auditing, Intrusion Analysis, Encryption, Firewalls (pf, iptables), VPNs, AUP/IAUP, secure shell (SSH), PKI

 PROFESSIONAL EXPERIENCE